lking97/Feed-Reader-Tester/README.md

 ### Instructions
 To view the feedreader website download all the files and open index.html in your browser.

-Alternatively, you can view the site on github pages by clicking or typing (link) in the URL bar.
+Alternatively, you can view the site on github pages by clicking or typing https://lking97.github.io/Feed-Reader-Tester/ in the URL bar.